topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### set_webhook
 `set_webhook` instructs Telegram to use your bots webhook for delivering updates.
-If a webhook is set it's no more possible to pull updates from `bashbot start`, you must delete webhook first.
+If webhook is set it's no more possible to pull updates from `bashbot start`, you must delete webhook first.

 *Important*: Before using webhook you must setup your server to receive and process updates from Telegram!